 Treatment recommendations depend on the specific disorder:

-●For patients with pemphigoid gestationis, we suggest high-potency (group two and three (table 4)) topical corticosteroid ointments as initial treatment for localized disease (Grade 2C).
+●For patients with pemphigoid gestationis, we suggest high-potency (group 2 and 3 (table 4)) topical corticosteroid ointments as initial treatment for localized disease (Grade 2C).
 We administer oral corticosteroids (eg, prednisone 0.5 mg/kg per day) if the symptoms are not controlled by topical therapy.
 Higher doses of oral corticosteroids or other systemic immunosuppressive agents may be needed in patients with severe persistent postpartum pemphigoid gestationis.
 (See 'Treatment' above.)

 ●For patients with PEP, prurigo of pregnancy, and pruritic folliculitis of pregnancy, we suggest low- to medium-potency (group 4 to 6 (table 4)) topical corticosteroid ointments (Grade 2C).
 Oral antihistamines may be helpful for the symptomatic treatment of pruritus.
 (See 'Treatment' above and "Recognition and management of allergic disease during pregnancy", section on 'Oral antihistamines'.)